anbox-cloud/discourse-docs/howto/addon/additional-architecture.md

 If you want to provide support for platforms that are not natively supported by your application (for example, you want to run an x86_64 application on Arm), you can use a hook to provide support for these platforms.

-To do so, create a hook that performs the required translation and add the top-level key `provides` to your addon manifest.
+To do so, create a hook that installs the software for binary translation and add the top-level key `provides` to your addon manifest.
 The value for the `provides` key must list the architectures that the addon supports:

 ```yaml
 name: my-addon